 10. Indicate exclusivity

 Who does not like being the first one to know something?
 Heck, I am not a journalist but I always love being the first one to break the news.
-When writing to journalists and you are giving them an exclusive story, mention on the subject line that the story is exclusive.
+When writing to journalists and you are giving them an exclusive story, mention in the subject line that the story is exclusive.

 You might do that by just having this – [Exclusive] – as part of your subject line either at the end or at the beginning of it.
 Journalists love being the first one to break a story because it gives them an upper hand, speaks a lot about the quality of their sources, and gets their story and career some more attention.
-However, if you know the story is not exclusive or the exclusivity is not really important based on the story’s importance, you shouldn’t claim the exclusivity badge.
+However, if you know the story is not exclusive or the exclusivity is not really important based on how groundbreaking the story is, you shouldn’t claim the exclusivity badge.
 If you say it is exclusive, make sure it is exclusive and important or newsworthy.

 Media Outreach Subject Lines Rule 110: If your story is exclusively sent to a particular journalist, let them know in the subject line.
 Journalists like to be the first ones to break the news.